Please go here to search for your product's lifecycle.

 SQL Server 2008/R2: Once SQL Server instances have been registered with the SQL Server registry service, customers can download the Extended Security Update packages using the link found in the Azure portal, if and when they are made available.
 Go here to learn more.

-Can I use System Center Configuration Manager (SCCM) to deploy Extended Security Updates?
+Can I use Microsoft Endpoint Configuration Manager to deploy Extended Security Updates?

-Customers who have purchased Windows ESUs can use the latest version of System Center Configuration Manager, Current Branch (SCCM) to deploy and install Windows security updates.
+Customers who have purchased Windows ESUs can use the latest version of Configuration Manager, Current Branch to deploy and install Windows security updates.

 For more information, go here.

-What versions of .NET are supported on Windows during their respective Extended Security Update (ESU) phases?
+What versions of .NET Framework are supported on Windows during their respective Extended Security Update (ESU) phases?

 How can I learn more?